I love the idea of buying direct from a local ranch. How do I get started?

 What is hw (hanging weight) and what does it mean?

-Our prices are all based on hanging weight, which means the weight when they begin the dry aging process.
+Our prices are all based on hanging weight, which means the weight when we begin the dry aging process.
 The final total weight of the individual packages varies but will always be less than the hanging weight.
 Weight loss occurs as the beef is dry aged, as well as when unnecessary fat and bone are removed to create the best ideal individual cuts and packages.